Klaudit/StringBean/README.md

-####  FP of Hacker News - thank you to all of those who upvoted this project, and particular thanks to those who gave constructive feedback and suggestions, it is always welcome.
-Any questions please feel free to drop me an email here: mark@markgreenall.uk
+####  FP of Hacker News!
+Thank you to all of those who upvoted this project, and particular thanks to those who gave constructive feedback and suggestions, it is always welcome.
+Any questions please feel free to drop me an email: mark@markgreenall.uk

 ![alt text](https://s3-eu-west-1.amazonaws.com/stringbean/StringBean-Simple.jpg "StringBean")